lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         <img alt="IntelliJ Window with Active Debug Panel" src="README_files/intellij.debug-running.png" width="1024" />

-    1. If you want to to use debugger with another scripted connector in the same IntelliJ project:
+    1. If you want to use debugger with another scripted connector in the same IntelliJ project:

         * Add a new module via `File > New Module from Existing Sources...`, and point it to the other connector's scripts.